57+ Personalization Statistics (New 2023 Data)

 Recommendation engines are a key aspect of personalization — they analyze user data to create highly targeted product and service recommendations.
 The market was valued at just over $1 billion in 2018 and is primed for massive growth over the next 3-4 years.

-The global personalization software market was expected to hit $943 million in 2022 (360i Research)
+The global personalization software market hit an estimated $943 million in 2022 (360i Research)

 The personalization software market could grow by 23% from its $746 million 2021 value.
 The market is projected to reach $2.7 billion by 2027.